nashville-software-school/aws-deployment-instructions/README.md

    Add and commit your code to Github.
 Deploy your code to Elastic Beanstalk with `eb deploy --staged`.
 6. Add, commit, and push your code to GitHub.

+**Congratulations!
+You have now deployed a full-stack application to the cloud with AWS Elastic Beanstalk.**